terrabyte-tech/terrabyte-11ty-template/README.md

 #### Version History

+As the template changes, so does the documented version.
+In order to manage what version you are on and what the latest is, template version is stored in the `package.json` file here, as well as in `site.json` for projects that leverage it.
+To get the most out of this template, we suggest keeping an updated subtree.
 For more detailed information on releases, please see the Git activity.

 - v1.0: Initial release
 - v1.1: Added styleType logic, fontFamily support